Notre Dame Regional Secondary School: Academic performance

-Notre Dame is ranked by the Fraser Institute.
-In 2013, it is ranked 61st out of 289 Vancouver, lower mainland schools.
+Notre Dame is ranked by the Fraser Institute; in 2013, it ranked 61st out of 289 schools in the British Columbia Lower Mainland.

 98.1% of the students graduate and 85%+ of those students go on to study at colleges and universities across the country.

-The school sponsors the Notre Dame Balsa Bridge Contest which is open to all Physics 11 & Physics 12 students.
+The school sponsors the Notre Dame Peter Vogel Physics Balsa Bridge Building Contest which is open to all Physics 11 & Physics 12 students (as well as external applicants as per the contest's official rules, first observed at the 40th edition in 2020).
+Originally known as the Notre Dame Balsa Bridge Building Contest, it was renamed in honor of its founding teacher following his retirement.

-The school courses are developed by the following departments: Business, Christian Education, English, Humanities, Information Technologies (IT), Languages, Mathematics, Performing Arts, Physical Education, Science, Social Studies, & Visual Arts.
+The school courses are developed by the following departments: Business, Christian Education, English, Humanities, Information Technologies (IT), Languages, Mathematics, Performing Arts, Physical Education, Science (Chemistry, Biology, Physics, Earth Sciences), Social Studies (World History, Geography, etc.), & Visual Arts.

 Athletic performance

 The school competes in the following sports: Basketball, Cross Country, Field Hockey, Football, Golf, Soccer, Track & Field, Volleyball, & Wrestling.

 Notre Dame is an associated member of BC school sports and has received championships from the association in:

 Recently, Notre Dame has gone on to win high school championships in Soccer, Volleyball, Wrestling and Football.

 The football program has traditionally ranked among the top teams in British Columbia.